ipld/ipld/data-structures/ethereum/convenience_types.md

-# Experimental/Proposed IPLDs
-There are experimental and proposed Ethereum IPLD data structures, they necessarily break from either the canonicity of Ethereum and/or IPLD.
+# Convenience IPLD types
+The types described in the schemas below are not referenced directly from within the canonical Ethereum merkle tree.
+Instead, these types can be constructed and verified from their underlying canonical Ethereum IPLD structures using the algorithms described by their
+ADLs.
+These types are introduced to improve the convenience and performance of accessing and working with the canonical Ethereum IPLD objects for certain purposes.

 ## Transaction Trace IPLD
 Transaction traces contain the EVM context, input, and output for each individual OPCODE operation performed during the application of a transaction on a certain state.